Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 16. Success and Scale Bring Broad Responsibility

-Interviewers look for:
+Interviewers look for

-- Ethical decision-making
+- Ethical judgment

 - Long-term consequences

-Red flags:
+Red flags

-- Ignoring societal impact
+- Ignoring broader consequences

 How to Prepare Leadership Principle Answers

 Don’t memorize definitions.
-Instead:
+Prepare systematically:

-- Map past experiences → LPs
+- Map past experiences to Leadership Principles

 - Prepare 2–3 stories per core LP